api3dao/merkle-funder/README.md

   ```

 - There are 2 ways to test the lambda function locally:

   1. `yarn sls:local` (uses serverless-offline plugin and this is the closest to actually deploying the function to AWS)
   1. `yarn sls:invoke:fundHandler`

+  > In case you want to use different environment variables when testing this function locally then the easiest is to create a `.env.dev` file which will have precedence over `.env` when executing either of the two commands.
+Another alternative is to create a `.env.local` (or `.env.development`, etc) and set the stage to `local`.
+For example: `yarn sls:local --stage local`